State Income Taxes

 Once the student qualifies for resident alien status, however, he/she should no longer file Form 1040-NR, unless required to do so under the dual-status alien filing requirements (see IRS Publication 519 (PDF)).
-Resident aliens have the same tax responsibilities as U.S. citizens and must file Form 1040, 1040A or 1040-EZ as applicable.
+Resident aliens have the same tax responsibilities as U.S. citizens and must file Form 1040.

 You may want to consult IRS Publication 519, or a tax professional to determine whether you must file a return and which form to file.

 Students who are residents of DC or MD must file a state income tax return, generally by April 15, whenever they are required to file a federal return (or when requesting a refund) even if they are only residents of the state for part of the year.
 The filing requirements for residents of VA include a gross income threshold, which may be slightly below the federal filing limit.
 Check the VA Form 760 instructions for details.
 VA returns are due May 1.
 VA has a separate form called 760PY for part-year residents while MD and DC ask questions about part year residency on their main tax forms (D-40 for DC and 502 for MD).

 In general, the same filing status that was claimed on your federal return must also be claimed on your state return.
 One exception to the filing status requirements that may be significant for nonresident aliens who are residents of DC, is that even though each spouse is required to file a separate return for federal purposes, they may file a joint return for DC purposes.

 Lastly, all income reported on the federal return must be reported on the state return.
 This includes taxable stipends.